Brand development that increases sales velocity, guaranteed.

 While the actual questions can be as generic or specific as you like, there are a few universal metrics you want to identify.
 Phrase your questions to learn consumer feelings regarding these key aspects:

 Your specific goals will determine which metrics are most important.
 For example, if you want to push sales, purchase intent will usually be the most important metric for you to track.
-If you want to increase awareness and differentiate your brand from the competition, preference and uniqueness will help understand how it stacks up against close competitors.
+If you want to increase awareness and differentiate your brand from the competition, preference and uniqueness will help you understand how it stacks up against close competitors.

 At the end of your packaging design test, you can ask consumers which design was their overall favorite.
 Some test participants might rank all your designs similarly, which isn’t helpful.
-By forcing a definitive decision, you’ll see which one was most appealing and which communicate important key messaging themes the best.
+By forcing a definitive decision, you’ll see which one was most appealing and which communicates important key messaging themes the best.

 Asking about the favorite design will also reveal which metrics are most important to consumers.
-For example, if participants consistently choose the most “unique” design as their favorite, you can bet uniqueness is important to your audience.
+For example, if participants consistently choose the most “unique” design as their favorite, you can bet that uniqueness is important to your audience.
 You can use that information to drive future marketing decisions.

 Ensure Your Packaging Designs Are Ready for Market

 You can look at all the packaging trends in the world, but you won’t truly know how consumers feel about your packaging designs until you ask.
 Testing is an important part of the packaging design process.
 It gives you quantifiable data to support your choices, it helps identify areas of improvement, and it provides insight into how your design impacts various demographics.
-It turns decision making into an objective data-backed decision, instead of the subjective decision that it commonly is.
+It turns decision-making into an objective, data-backed decision, instead of the subjective decision that it commonly is.

 Once you release your product, it’s nearly impossible to make changes to your packaging design.
 Make sure everything is the best it can be for maximum effectiveness when your product hits the shelves.
 If your products are beautifully packaged according to your brand goals, consumers won’t be able to resist.
 It is a marketing force multiplier for all future marketing efforts to promote your products.